A606 road

 The A606 is an A road in England that starts in West Bridgford, on the outskirts of Nottingham, and heads southeastwards through Leicestershire and the towns of Melton Mowbray and Oakham, terminating at Stamford, Lincolnshire on the former Great North Road.

 History

 The route in earlier times was a far more important route than it is today.
 It was the main road from Nottingham to London.
 The turnpike went from Nottingham via Melton and Oakham to Kettering (to join today's A6), and then on to London, run by the Nottingham, Melton and Kettering Turnpike Trust from 1758.
 The turnpike trusts were abolished in 1880, the year that the railway line to Melton opened.
 The trains would run until 1968.

+In May 2026, the £131m North and East Melton Mowbray Distributor Road, officially named Pork Pie Way, opened to traffic, taking through-traffic out of Melton Mowbray town centre by bypassing the town around its northern and eastern perimeter.